The actor tenor

 At the Hungarian State Opera House, he has received the Simándy and Melis Awards (named after his great predecessors) for his singing accomplishments.

-He has sung in opera houses abroad continuously since 2011.
+Zoltán Nyári has sung in opera houses outside Hungary continuously since 2011.

-In 2014, he received international press coverage when he leapt into the role of Paul in Erich Wolfgang Korngold’s Die tote Stadt for a premiere in Graz.
+In 2014, he received international press coverage when he stepped in the role of Paul in Erich Wolfgang Korngold’s Die tote Stadt for a premiere in Graz.

 Beginning in 2015, Zoltán Nyári has begun to capture a series of Wagner roles.
-His appearance as Erik in The Flying Dutchman at Budapest’s Palace of Arts was followed by the male lead in Tristan and Isolde in the autumn of 2016 in Graz, Siegmund in Walküre in 2017, and Siegfried in 2018.
+His appearance as Erik in The Flying Dutchman at Budapest’s Palace of Arts was followed by the male lead in Tristan and Isolde in the autumn of 2016 in Graz, Siegmund in Walküre in 2017, Siegfried in Siegfried in 2018, Siegfried in the Götterdammerung in 2019, and Valter von Stolzing in Die Meistersinger von Nürnberg in 2020.